 6. Our Workdays Went from 9 - 5 to 8 – 6

-Even though the average workday is slowly becoming a thing of the past, it's very Big Brother that our 9 – 5 slowly morphed into an 8 – 6.
+It's a little Big Brother that our 9 – 5 slowly morphed into an 8 – 6.
 As if we wouldn’t notice!
 But we didn't, really.
-Now Dolly Parton’s tune sounds almost antiquated.

-7. Those Stupid Blow-up Christmas Things were put on Lawns
+7. Those Stupid Blow-up Christmas Things on Lawns

 Come on.
 They’re not cute.
 They’re not quaint.
 They’re stupid and tasteless.
 I don’t even think kids like them.